IBM/tnco-package-examples/apache-ansible-demo/Contains/hw-apache-vnfc/Lifecycle/scripts/README.md

 In order for the playbooks to connect via ssh to the Apache VM created by the OpenStack stack, for some of the scripts you may need to set up a jump host that has connectivity to the Apache VM.
 To set up a jump host, the optional variables *JUMPHOST_IP*, *JUMPHOST_USER*, *JUMPHOST_PASSWORD* have to be specified.
-Also, you may need to set the environment variable ANSIBLE_HOST_KEY_CHECKING to False, to prevent ssh from checking hosts identification.
+Additionally, you may need to set the environment variable ANSIBLE_HOST_KEY_CHECKING to False or to remove host entries from the known_hosts file, to prevent ssh from checking hosts identification.

 The *create.sh* script automates the execution of a stack lifecycle corresponding to the creation of the stack through an assembly.
 This means that after the Create playbook, the Install, the Configure and the Start playbooks are executed.